google/grr-doc/developing-grr/implementation-details/client-path-spec.md

 ## Life of a client pathspec request

-How are the pathspecs sent to the client and how are they related to the aff4 system.
-The figure below illustrates a typical request - in this case to list a directory:
+The figure below illustrates a typical request to the client - in this case to list a directory:

 1. A ListDirectory Flow is called with a pathspec of:

         path: c:\docume~1\bob\
         pathtype: OS